connexcs/docs/docs/setup/settings/users.md

 ### Permissions Model
 The ConnexCS permissions model consists of two levels:

-* Global (Default Permissions) are set for the Group
+* Global (Default Permissions) are set for the Group.
 + Granular (Add Group Permission) are set for a specific Area of the ConnexCS Control Panel.

 Permissions are determined by level and access: